Before and After Gallery

 White and incredibly aesthetic, often indistinguishable from natural teeth.
 Even stronger than Gradia and is also capable of chemically bonding to the tooth.
 Produces a very natural result.

 EMAX Dental Crown

 Ivoclar Vivadent’s patented lithium disilicate material is truly a revolution for the dental industry.
-Never before has a material been able to combine high strength, high aesthetics and ease of use into one product, until now.
+Never has a material been able to combine high strength, high aesthetics, and ease of use into one product, until now.

 Zirconia is the strongest crown material on the market today.
 The Zirconia material typically used by most manufacturers is atetragonal polycrystalline zirconia, partially stabilized with yttrium oxide.
 Zirconia materials typically have strengths of over 900 MPa.

 White porcelain bonded to a metal sub-structure.
 The metal gives strength whilst the porcelain gives the white colour.
 Not as natural looking as emax and gradia dental crowns London.
 The metal substructure may be non – precious or precious metal depending on the patient’s choice.
 Precious metal is generally preferable as it is more biocompatible with the gingivae (gums) leading to less inflammation and is less prone to corrosion.
 The weak point here is the bond between the porcelain and metal, and over time the porcelain may break away from the metal.
 Also, as gums recede with age, a black line may be seen above the crown, and this leads to an unsightly smile.
 This blackness is the metal in the crown.
 This does not occur with all porcelain/ceramic crowns.